haoopeng/retraction_attention/README.md

-# Public repository hosting the code and data for the retraction project
+A public repository hosting the code and data for the retraction project.